PhotoboothProject/photobooth/faq/faq.md

 - `text_line`(text, can also be empty)
 - `text_linespace`

 `frame` (optional) the real path to the frame to be used, else the default collage frame configuration will be used.
 `apply_frame` needed if `frame` is defined.
 Needs `once` or `always` to be defined, else the default collage configuration will be used.
 `background` (optional) the real path to the background image to be used.

 ---

-### How to change the look of my Photobooth?

-Photobooth can be easylie styled for your personal needs via admin panel, open [localhost/admin](http://localhost/admin) in your browser and take a look at the `User Interface` options.

-To use a private custom index you need to create the following files:

-- `resources/css/custom_style.css`
-  - Optional: `src/sass/custom_style.scss` (`npm run build` will create the `resources/css/custom_style.css` out of it)
-- `resources/css/custom_chromakeying.css`
-  - Optional: `src/sass/custom_chromakeying.scss` (`npm run build` will create the `resources/css/custom_chromakeying.css` out of it)
-- `resources/css/custom_chromacapture.css`
-  - Optional: `src/sass/custom_chromacapture.scss` (`npm run build` will create the `resources/css/custom_chromacapture.css` out of it)
-- `template/custom.template.php`

-At least one of these custom style files need to exist!
-If other custom style files are missing a copy of the modern style file will be used.

-Once you've created needed files you will be able to use the selection `custom` from the `"Styling"` option.

-**Please note**: the custom style and template will not be tracked by git to avoid sharing by accident!

-If you have e.g. private backgrounds (maybe files without a usable license) you can create a folder called `private` inside the root of your Photbooth source.
-This folder (and subfolders) will not be tracked by git to avoid sharing by accident!

----